mediafly/extensions-documentation/interactives.md

 #### Show "Collections"
+*mflyCommands.js:* mflyCommands.showCollections(_x-coord, y-coord, width, height_) <br>
 *URL:* mfly://control/showCollections?x=[x-coord]&y=[y-coord]&w=[width]&h=[height] <br>
-*Description:* Shows the Collections dialog at x-coord, y-coord coordinates with specified width and height. <br>
+*Description:* Shows the Collections dialog at x-coord, y-coord coordinates with specified width and height.
+Parameters x-coord, y-coord, width, and height are all optional, and only work with iOS.<br>
 *Availability:* iOS

-#### Show "Add to Collections"
+#### Show "Add to Collection"
+*mflyCommands.js:* mflyCommands.showAddToCollection(_x-coord, y-coord, width, height_) <br>
 *URL:* mfly://control/showAddToCollection?id=[itemId]&x=[x-coord]&y=[y-coord]&w=[width]&h=[height] <br>
-*Description:* Shows the Add To Collections dialog at x-coord, y-coord coordinates with specified width and height for the specified item. <br>
+*Description:* Shows the Add To Collections dialog at x-coord, y-coord coordinates with specified width and height for the specified item.
+Parameters x-coord, y-coord, width, and height are all optional, and only work with iOS. <br>
 *Availability:* iOS

 #### Get the list of Collections
+*mflyCommands.js:* mflyCommands.getCollections() <br>
 *URL:* mfly://data/collections <br>
 *Description:* Return a JSON representation of the list of Collections